MikeMundy/CapacityPlanner/README.md

 ## Configuration

-You will need to update the baseURL value in \src\DAL\http-common.ts to point to the URL where your local back end MySQL instance is running, followed by '/api/', i.e. 'http://localhost:8080/api/'
+You will need to update the baseURL value in \src\DAL\http-common.ts to point to the URL where your local back service is running, followed by '/api/', i.e. 'http://localhost:8080/api/'

 ## Deployment to live site